mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 That is, there is also a public/private key pair and a symmetric state encryption key per FPC Chaincode that are shared among all chaincode enclaves that run the same FPC Chaincode using the key distribution protocol.
 -->

-A detailed description (internal view) of the FPC deployment process is provided in the FPC Lite Architecture section below and can be found in the [Full Detail Diagrams](#full-detail-diagrams) section.
+A detailed description (internal view) of the FPC deployment process is provided in the FPC 1.0 Architecture section below and can be found in the [Full Detail Diagrams](#full-detail-diagrams) section.

 # Threat & Trust Model